EmperorKonstantin/web3-wave-portal/README.md

-# Web3 Solana Etherium Wave Portal
+# Web3 Solidity Etherium Wave Portal

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, and a script that deploys that contract.